tumakha/backend-coding-challenge/README.md

 Goal
 ====
 Produce a simple web-app backend to complement the supplied front-end code.
+Note that the front-end renders nicely in Chrome but has some issues in Firefox.
+This is deliberate - see the 'Extra Credit' section.

 Mandatory Work
 --------------